Masmiseim36/nxpSDK/boards/evkmimxrt1170/driver_examples/sai/interrupt_record_playback/cm4/readme.txt

 Board settings
 ==============
-To make the examples works, please remove resistors:
+To make the examples works, please remove below resistors if on board wifi chip is not DNP:
 R228,R229,R232,R234

 Prepare the Demo